NielOk/LLaDA_TTC/README.md

 ## Directory structure

-- 'scaled_inference/' – core inference and scoring functions for the approaches described by this work
+- scaled_inference/ – core inference and scoring functions for the approaches described by this work
-- 'entropy_experiments/' – entropy maps and analysis on FOLIO
+- entropy_experiments/ – entropy maps and analysis on FOLIO
-- 'baseline_inference/' – original LLaDA generate.py runs (instruct/base)
+- baseline_inference/ – original LLaDA generate.py runs (instruct/base)
-- 'benchmark_pipeline_tests' - test scripts for working with benchmarks
+- benchmark_pipeline_tests - test scripts for working with benchmarks

 ## Current Experiments